Beneke GROUP Safari

 THE FOLLOWING DOCUMENTS MUST BE COMPLETED AND RETURNED

-1. 👉Safari Contract at least first & last page to be uploaded)
+1. Download, print, fill out & scan / take a photo with your phone of the 👉Safari Contract (at least first & last page to be uploaded)

-2. Signed 👉Indemnity form for each person going on the safari (excluding minors)
+2. Download, print, fill out & scan / take a photo with your phone of the 👉Indemnity form for each person going on the safari (excluding minors)

 TAKE ACTION: